dtan4/ecs-job-runner/README.md

 ### Required IAM Policy for function

-The below actions must be authorized
+The actions described below must be authorized

 - `dynamodb:Query` for Task table
 - `dynamodb:UpdateItem` for Lock manager table